How to Maximize ROI on Rental Properties in Oklahoma City (2026 Guide)

 What is a "good" Cash-on-Cash Return in real estate? +

-It varies heavily by market and asset class, but generally, investors aim for an 8% to 12% cash-on-cash return.
-Properties requiring heavy rehab may project 15%+ to justify the intensive timeline and risk involved.
+It varies, but generally, investors aim for an 8% to 12% cash-on-cash return.
+Properties requiring heavy rehab may project 15%+ to justify the risk.
+Understanding property management fees in Oklahoma City is critical to calculating your true return.

 Does property appreciation factor into ROI? +

 Yes, through Total Return.
-ROI usually refers to cash-flow specifically, while Total Return factors in loan paydown (principal reduction), tax advantages, and market appreciation.
-However, banking entirely on appreciation is speculative; strong operating cash flow protects you during market downturns.
+ROI usually refers to cash-flow, while Total Return factors in loan paydown, tax advantages, and market appreciation.
+Banking on appreciation alone is speculative; strong operating cash flow protects you.
+Appreciation expectations should always be viewed in light of Oklahoma City property management trends.

 Should I self-manage to increase my ROI? +